nocturn9x/nocturn9x/README.md

 - [E-mail](mailto:nocturn9x@intellivoid.net)

-**P.S.**: I also manage a team that features frontend developers, designers and system administrators so feel free to propose your project!
+**P.S.**: I also manage a team that features frontend developers, designers, and system administrators so feel free to propose your project!